webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean` `object`

-By default dev-server will be served over HTTP.
+By default, dev-server will be served over HTTP.
 It can optionally be served over HTTP/2 with HTTPS:

 __webpack.config.js__